stratumn/sdk-js/README.md

 The other stages are called `Attestation` stages.
 They compose the logic of your group in the context of this workflow.

-Note:
+Notes:

-- when someone push a trace to your group, it will appear in your `Incoming` stage and their `Outgoing` stage
+- When someone pushes a trace to your group, it will appear in your `Incoming` stage and their `Outgoing` stage.
-- when you accept a transfer, the trace will move to your `Backlog` stage
+- When you accept a transfer, the trace will move to your `Backlog` stage.
-- when you reject a transfer, the trace will move back to its previous `Attestation` stage and disappear from the `Outgoing` and `Incoming` stages it was in.
+- When you reject a transfer, the trace will move back to its previous `Attestation` stage and disappear from the `Outgoing` and `Incoming` stages it was in.

 ### Retrieving traces

-When all you have is the id of a trace, you can get the state it is currently in by calling:
+When all you have is the id of a trace, you can get its state by calling:

 ```js
 await sdk.getTraceState({